This post may contain affiliate links. Please read my affiliate policy for more information.

 Please don’t downplay or apologize, EVER, for finding love again.

 Let’s put a moratorium on the unnecessary apologies.
 I know I need to stop apologizing for things that don’t require an apology.
-You too?

 No more “I’m sorry” for being happy or trusting your gut.
 Stop saying “I’m sorry” for being mad at your dead husband.
 We can only take so much.
 Some of that anger and frustration has to go somewhere else.